Canadian Index of Wellbeing survey in Oxford

 Oxford County and Safe and Well Oxford are sponsoring the Canadian Index of Wellbeing survey to help support the highest possible quality of life for Oxford County residents.

 The survey is open to every Oxford County resident aged 16 years or older.
 By taking part, you’ll have a chance to win one of 10 gift certificates to a local business valued at $100 each.
-The survey closes June 15, 2025.
+The closing date for this survey was extended to June 30, 2025.

 Read the Information and Consent Form